numoonchld/numoonchld.github.io/_posts/2022-04-30-performance-optimization-with-react.md

 - use production builds when deploying apps
   - comes with Create-React-App (`npm run build`)

-- there are several to achieve code-splitting in react
+- there are several ways to achieve code-splitting in react
   - primarily using [dynamic `import`](https://reactjs.org/docs/code-splitting.html#import) and [HOC `asyncCompoment` techniques](https://reactjs.org/docs/higher-order-components.html)
   - `React.lazy()` is a feature in react to achieve code-splitting as well
     - always use `<Suspense>` wrapper component with a `fallback` when using `React.lazy()`